 Social interactions and support will also be important for you, your child, and the whole family.
 Socializing for a disabled child is not as easy as it is for other children and parents and the child often needs social support to cope with the daily challenges.
 Find friends and family who can be there for you when you need them and who will befriend your child and help him or her practice good social skills.
-Some parents may hesitate to bring their disabled children to a community or other social events, but doing so is important.
+Connecting with other families with similar children can be an important part of social support..

 Seeking Legal Assistance

 The worse the prognosis is for your child with a birth injury, the more you may be motivated to seek justice if you feel that your child’s injury was preventable.
 Many birth injuries are caused by medical malpractice and negligence.
 If your doctor failed to perform a Cesarean section, for instance, even though there were signs your labor would be complicated, or if your doctor used forceps too forcefully and damaged your child’s skull, you may have a strong legal case.

 An experienced birth injury lawyer can help you make that case and seek both the justice and the compensation that you need.
 Getting justice feels right, but it also protects children being born in the future.
 Compensation won’t heal your child, but it will provide your family with the means to take the best care possible of your child.
 With the right lawyer, you can make your case and win a settlement for your baby.